For complex and rare cases

 At the Hopp Children’s Cancer Center Heidelberg (KiTZ), we regularly receive inquiries from families seeking a second opinion regarding the diagnosis or treatment of a CNS tumor in their child.
 We fully understand how stressful this situation is and that there is a strong desire for additional guidance and reassurance.

 In Germany, the care of children and adolescents with cancer takes place within a closely networked system of specialized pediatric oncology centers.
 A central component of this system is the national study groups of the Society for Pediatric Oncology and Hematology (GPOH) as well as the interdisciplinary structures of the HIT Network for the treatment of children and adolescents with brain tumors.
 In these forums, diagnostic findings and complex disease courses are regularly discussed jointly with the involvement of all relevant specialties (including pediatric oncology, neuroradiology, neuropathology, neurosurgery, radiation therapy, and molecular genetics) in order to develop well-founded treatment recommendations based on this information.
+Many of these study groups include doctors and researchers from KiTZ, who actively participate in the discussions.

 We therefore strongly encourage you to speak with your child’s current treating physicians and specifically ask them about the possibility of obtaining a second opinion through the relevant study groups.
 The treating teams are familiar with these structures and can initiate the necessary steps for a referral, unless this has already been done as part of the ongoing care.